-- 1. diagnosis or condition being treated
+- 1. diagnosis of condition being treated

 - 2. date of onset

 - 3. date(s) of medical consultations

 - 4. why or how this condition affected the student's academic performance

 The student's permanent record will indicate withdrawal for the semester except when the student has earned a WF.
-Enrollment fee refunds will be made in accordance with guidelines stated in the General Catalog under Return of Enrollment Fees, and in semester course schedule booklets.
+Enrollment fee refunds will be made in accordance with guidelines stated in the General Catalog under Return of Enrollment Fees, and in the schedule of classes.